Honest comparison · updated May 2026

 If Onit is free, why pay for ThoughtMic?

-You're not paying for dictation — you're paying for what happens after.
-ThoughtMic writes spoken thoughts as titled, auto-tagged, backlinked Markdown notes into your Obsidian or Logseq vault, plus a Friday review surface and a local MCP server that makes your vault queryable from Claude Desktop or Cursor.
+You're not paying for dictation; you're paying for what happens after.
+ThoughtMic writes spoken thoughts as titled, auto-tagged, backlinked Markdown notes into your Obsidian or Logseq vault, plus an inbox review surface and a local MCP server that makes your vault queryable from Claude Desktop or Cursor.

 If you don't keep a vault, none of that is worth $8/mo.
 If you do, it's the difference between a transcript and a note that fits your knowledge graph.
 We'd rather lose you to Onit than oversell.